LIFE IN MALAWI

 ISSUES FACING MALAWI

-There are several challenges that this country faces and some of the most challenging ones are eradicating extreme poverty, extreme hunger, and high illiteracy rates.
-The country has failed to adopt new agricultural technologies, inadequate food storage, processing and utilization knowledge that result in food wastage, critical shortage of capacity and skills in many institutions that are involved in the delivery of development programs.
-Among other issues are inadequate knowledge and skills on household dietary diversification, economic empowerment to increase access to high nutritive value foods for varied and nutritious diet, and inadequate marketing infrastructure for rural communities, which limits poor farmers and communities from growing cash crops and engaging in meaningful economic empowerment activities.
+There are several challenges that this country faces and some of the most challenging are extreme poverty, extreme hunger, and high illiteracy rates.
+The country has failed to adopt new agricultural technologies, therefore, there is inadequate food storage and processing and utilization knowledge.
+This results in food wastage, and the critical shortage of capacity of skills in many institutions that are involved in the delivery of development programs.
+Other issues are, inadequate knowledge and skills on household dietary diversification, lack of economic empowerment to increase access to high nutritive value foods for varied and nutritious diet.
+Also, inadequate marketing infrastructure for rural communities limits poor farmers and communities from growing cash crops and engaging in meaningful economic empowerment activities.

 how you can help

-Getting involved with the local projects and community here in Malawi is what this placement is all about.
-This program is located in a very tranquil and breathtaking spot along Lake Malawi.
-It not only provides a stunning view of the surrounding lake and area but also opens up plenty of opportunities to take part in some incredible activities both on and off the lake as well as providing lots of new things to explore and get involved in on your down time.
+Getting involved with the local projects and communities here in Malawi is what this placement is all about.
+The programs are located in a very tranquil and breathtaking spot along Lake Malawi, which provides a stunning view of the lake and surrounding area.
+It also opens up plenty of opportunities to take part in some incredible activities both on and off the lake as well as lots of new things to explore and get involved in on your down time.
 If you have a desire to make a significant impact in a local community, want to experience what Malawi has to offer and looking for a great opportunity that will dramatically change your life while providing you with lasting memories, then you certainly can't go wrong joining one of our various programs we offer in Malawi.

 ESSENTIAL COUNTRY INFORMATION: